-Plan, organise and complete a series of experiments to test specific hypotheses relating to their project.
+Be able to plan, organise and complete a series of experiments to test specific hypotheses.

 Keep accurate and informative records of progress, including experimental data and supervisor discussions.

 Teaching and Learning Strategy

-2 x 2 hour drop-in tutorial style sessions for students to come in the 1st and 2nd semester to get advice on any aspects of writing up and data analysis.
+1 x 3 hour drop-in session for for advice on any aspects of writing up and data analysis.

 - Literacy - Proficiency in reading and writing through a variety of media